Chinnalapatti: Economy

 Chinnalapatti's economy mainly depends on the handloom weaving industry and is known for it.
 Weaving has been a way of life in Chinalapatti for centuries.
 Workers produce cotton (Sungudi) saris with Zari borders, which are accepted for daily wear.
 The Sungudi saree industry includes looming, weaving, dyeing and printing units.
 The Sungudi industry provides a livelihood for more than 10,000 workers.
 Textile export and import is an important complementary business.
 Sungudi sarees from Chinnalapatti are exported to Singapore, Malaysia, Sri Lanka and South Africa.
 The town is active in areas such as wet grinder assembly, wire chair production, Alimarh production and dyeing.

 Sarees

 Silk sarees (famously known as "Chinnalappattu") and Sungudi sarees are made in the traditional way.
 Since saris are less common in many places, Chinnalapatti weavers expanded to make increasingly popular sungudi chudithars.

 Culture

 Most of people in Chinnalapatti are conservative Hindus and practice traditional festivals.

-Notable festivals include kalla Alagar, North street muthalamman, Bheedhi Devru Mokku (street worship of God in Kannada) and Sri Ramalinga Sowdeeswari Amman Festival.
+Notable festivals include kalla Alagar(சித்திரை திருவிழா), North street muthalamman, Bheedhi Devru Mokku (street worship of God in Kannada) and Sri Ramalinga Sowdeeswari Amman Festival.

 They also celebrate Kamayasamy, the festival for “Cupid – the god of love” annually, a tradition held for the past 140 years.
 It runs for twelve days ending on a full moon.